OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-07.md

 ## 1 Corinthians 7:3

-The husband must fulfill his duty to his wife, and likewise the wife also to her husband.
+The husband should meet his obligations to his wife, and likewise the wife to her husband.

 ## 1 Corinthians 7:4

-The wife does not have authority over her own body, but the husband does; and likewise the husband also does not have authority over his own body, but the wife does.
+The wife does not have sole authority over her own body, but the husband shares it; and likewise, the husband does not have sole authority over his own body, but the wife shares it.

 ## 1 Corinthians 7:5

-Stop depriving one another, except by agreement for a time so that you may devote yourselves to prayer, and come together again so that Satan will not tempt you because of your lack of self-control.
+Do not withhold yourselves from one another, except by mutual consent for a time, so that you may dedicate yourselves to prayer, and then come together again so that Satan will not tempt you due to your lack of self-control.

 ## 1 Corinthians 7:6

-But I say this as a concession, not as a command.
+I say this as a suggestion, not as a directive.

 ## 1 Corinthians 7:7

-Yet I wish that all men were even as I myself am.
-However, each has his own gift from God, one in this way, and another in that.
+I wish that all people were as I am.
+However, each person has their own gift from God, one of one kind and one of another.

 ## 1 Corinthians 7:8

-But I say to the unmarried and to widows that it is good for them if they remain even as I am.
+But I say to the unmarried and to widows that it is good for them if they remain as I am.

 ## 1 Corinthians 7:9

-But if they do not have self-control, let them marry; for it is better to marry than to burn with passion.
+But if they cannot exercise self-control, they should marry; for it is better to marry than to be consumed with passion.

 ## 1 Corinthians 7:10

-But to the married I give instructions, not I, but the Lord, that the wife is not to leave her husband
+To the married, I give this instruction, not I, but the Lord: a wife should not separate from her husband

 ## 1 Corinthians 7:11

-(But if she does leave, she must remain unmarried, or else be reconciled to her husband), and that the husband is not to divorce his wife.
+(But if she does separate, she must remain unmarried or else be reconciled to her husband), and a husband should not divorce his wife.

 ## 1 Corinthians 7:12

-But to the rest I say, not the Lord, that if any brother has an unbelieving wife and she consents to live with him, he must not divorce her.
+To the rest I say, not the Lord, that if any brother has a wife who is not a believer and she is willing to live with him, he should not divorce her.

 ## 1 Corinthians 7:13

-And if any woman has an unbelieving husband, and he consents to live with her, she must not divorce her husband.
+And if any woman has a husband who is not a believer, and he is willing to live with her, she should not divorce her husband.

 ## 1 Corinthians 7:14

-For the unbelieving husband is sanctified through his wife, and the unbelieving wife is sanctified through the believing husband; for otherwise your children are unclean, but now they are holy.
+For the unbelieving husband is consecrated through his wife, and the unbelieving wife is consecrated through the believing husband; otherwise, your children would be unclean, but now they are holy.

 ## 1 Corinthians 7:15

-Yet if the unbelieving one leaves, let him leave; the brother or the sister is not under bondage in such cases, but God has called us to peace.
+If the unbelieving partner chooses to leave, let them do so; the brother or sister is not bound in such circumstances, but God has called us to live in peace.

 ## 1 Corinthians 7:16